angeloxx/cilium-haegress-operator/README.md

     egressIP: 192.168.1.1
 ```

-When kube-vip assigns the IP to a node, the cilium-ha-egress operator will update the egressGateway.nodeSelector in
+When kube-vip assigns the IP to a node, the cilium-haegress-operator operator will update the egressGateway.nodeSelector in
 order to match the node, using kube-vip.io/host label.
 You can associate multiple CiliumEgressGatewayPolicy to the same
 IP, the operator will support all of them.